baconpaul/elfin-controller/README.md

 ### Engine / Model ToDos ===

+- baked in presets and svgs
 - random patch
 - Scan user presets and make a menu
 - Baked in presets perhaps?
-- send program changes? or at least ge tthose as presets?
+- send program changes? or at least get those as presets?

 ### UI ToDos

-- About screen
 - Damp/Attack needs a custom control since it is 0-63 off and then 64-127 slow to fast
 - some basic code comments would be nice
 - When done remove control lists